opnfv/qtip/docs/userguide/introduction.rst

 ------------------------------

 In order to start QTIP on the default lab please use the following commands (asssuming you have prepared the config files in the test_cases/default/ directory and listed the intended suite in the test_list/<RELEVANT-SUITE-FILE>):
+Please ensure that you have edited the respective files before using them.
+For testing other than through Jenkins.
+The user should list default after -l.
+All the fields in the files are necessary and should be filled.

 First step is to export the necessary information to the environment.
 ::